w3c/adapt/explainers/symbols.md

 We use the set of concepts maintained by [Blissymbolics Communication International](https://www.blissymbolics.org/) (BCI).
 These concepts underpin the Blissymbolics (or "Bliss") language&mdash;though our use of the concepts is strictly for mapping from a concept to the appropriate symbol(s) for the user, and is not grammatical in nature.

-We're working closely with BCI on this approach, and the W3C AAC Symbol Registry (more details below).

-Broadly speaking, the approach is comprised of the following:
+We're working closely with BCI on this approach, which is comprised of the following:

 * **The use of (upcoming) Bliss Unicode code points to encode a concept.**